Austin Hedges Player Props: Pirates vs. Giants

 Austin Hedges At The Plate

-- Hedges has picked up a hit in 13 games this year (43.3%), including one multi-hit game.
+- In 13 of 30 games this season, Hedges has had at least one hit, including one game with multiple hits.

-- In 30 games played this year, he has not hit a home run.
+- He has not hit a home run in his 30 games this year.

-- Hedges has driven in a run in seven games this season (23.3%), including one multiple-RBI game.
+- Hedges has driven in a run in seven games this year (23.3%), including one multiple-RBI game.

 - In six games this season (20.0%), he has scored, including multiple runs twice.